Login

 1. Click on the button bar.

-• You should now have a total of 361 rows: one loan row and 360 payment rows.
+• The schedule should now contain 361 rows: one loan row and 360 payment rows.

 Preparing to insert extra payments